barrysteyn/node-scrypt/Readme.md

 [![Build Status](https://travis-ci.org/barrysteyn/node-scrypt.png?branch=master)](https://travis-ci.org/barrysteyn/node-scrypt)

-node-scrypt is a native node C++ wrapper for Colin Percival's Scrypt utility.
+node-scrypt is a native node C++ wrapper for Colin Percival's scrypt utility.

 As should be the case with any security tool, this library should be scrutinized by anyone using it.
 If you find or suspect an issue with the code- please bring it to my attention and I'll spend some time trying to make sure that this tool is as secure as possible.